tbornt/text_classification_pytorch/README.md

 ## Experiments

+### Toxic Comment Classification Challenge

-We apply the text classification models to [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
+First We apply the text classification models to [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
 There are six fields to be predicted in this challenge.
 So we create six individual models to predict each field.
+The main purpose of this experiment is to test different models, so feature engineering is not included.

-### steps
+#### steps

 * create a `data` folder on the same level with main.py
 * download data from [here](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) and put all files to `data` folder.
 * run `bash egs/kaggle_toxic/run.sh model_type`. `model_type` can be one of `cnn`, `rnn`, `dpcnn`.

-### some results
+#### some results

 | 模型       |   word embedding   | 参数    |  kaggle score  |
 | :--------: |:----:| :----:   | :----: |